Catallactic/catallactic-site/docs/yellowpaper.md

 import '@site/src/css/papers.css';

 :::note
-`(Please, be aware that, whereas this whitepaper already gives an idea of what a CryptoCommodity is, still is a work in progress)`
+`(Please, be aware that, whereas this yellowpaper already gives an idea of why a new form of money is needed, still is a work in progress)`
 :::

 ## Abstract